hsarji/eoc-ny/manuscript/_eoc-ny-wte.md

 	+ Who drafts the real estate contract?
 The answer is different in downstate New York and upstate New York.
 	+ Lease forms often contain unenforceable clauses but many people use them anyway. <!-- Kuklin -->
 	+ <a id="re-mortgage-death-acceleration"></a>[[re-mortgage-death-acceleration|Testamentary disposition of real property to strangers & due on sale clause.]]
+	+ <a id="re-life-estate-poapl"></a>Life estate deed reserving a limited power of appointment:
-	+ <a id="re-life-estate-poapl"></a>It is possible for a grantor to reserve both a life estate and a limited power of appointment in a deed, but it can cause title problems.
+		+ It is possible for a grantor to reserve both a life estate and a limited power of appointment in a deed.
+		+  What are the advantages? <!-- control, incomplete gift -->
+		+  What are the disadvantages? <!-- It can cause title problems.
+Medicaid issues. -->
 + <a id="poap-def"></a>What is the definition of a "limited power of appointment"?
 The definitions of "power of appointment" are different under federal law and New York law.
 + Medicaid planning
 	+ Medicaid is intended to help the poor, but it is also for middle class New Yorkers.